unit8co/darts/docs/userguide/torch_forecasting_models.md

 - If `n > output_chunk_length`: we must predict `n` by calling the internal model multiple times.
 Each call outputs `output_chunk_length` prediction points.
 We go through as many calls as needed until we get to the final `n` prediction points, in an auto-regressive fashion.
     - in our example: predict ice-cream sales for the next 3 days at once (`n = 3`)

   To do this we have to supply additional `past_covariates` for the next `n - output_chunk_length = 2` time steps (days) after the end of our 365 days training data.
-Unfortunately, we do not have measured `temperture` for the future.
+Unfortunately, we do not have measured `temperature` for the future.
 But let's assume we have access to temperature forecasts for the next 2 days.
 We can just append them to `temperature` and the prediction will work!

   ```python
   temperature = temperature.concatenate(temperature_forecast, axis=0)